HubRise/website/content/apps/shopify/en/overview.md

 - Pull orders from Shopify, including order status.
 - Pull customer information from Shopify.
 - Push a catalog into Shopify.
-- Push inventory into Shopify.
+- Synchronise inventory with Shopify.

 ## Why Connect?